OutPost Arts

 Many Polish soldiers lived at Langholm Camp - built on the site of a former military base at Castleholm - following WWII, as part of a national effort to resettle Polish people displaced by war, and their important stories have yet to be collectively shared.
 The men who settled in the town have made an important contribution to Langholm’s community and culture, and those who remember Langholm first-hand in the days and years following the end of WW1 are dwindling.

-The project is part of OPA’s larger ‘A Creative Place’ project funded by Holywood Trust, The Robertson Trust and Muirhall Energy.
-The project’s exhibition, book and film are sponsored by Langholm Alliance and will feature as part of their 400th Langholm Charter Anniversary programme in September 2021.
+The project was part of OPA’s larger ‘A Creative Place’ project funded by Holywood Trust, The Robertson Trust and Muirhall Energy.
+The project’s exhibition, book and film are sponsored by Langholm Alliance and featured as part of their 400th Langholm Charter Anniversary programme in September 2021.

-OutPost Art’s Creative Director Lucy MacLeod, who is project managing Langholm People Project supported by Sophie Jarzyna, a descendant of one of the resettled Polish men, remarked –
+OutPost Art’s Creative Director Lucy MacLeod, who project managed the Langholm People Project, supported by Sophie Jarzyna, a descendant of one of the resettled Polish men, remarked –

 ‘OutPost Arts is excited to shine a light on Langholm’s People, their important stories and experiences in the face of adversity, both historic and present day – We’re also extremely pleased to offer paying commissions for Borderlands artists during this very difficult time for freelance creatives, who have really felt the impact of the pandemic.’